JonasLaux/immo-scraper/ReadMe.md

 # immo-scraper

-Immo-scraper is a Node.js application for scraping real estate data.
+Immo-scraper is a Node.js application for scraping real estate data and send them do a Discord Channel.

+## Prequisite
+Have a Discord Bot created and get the Token.

 ## Installation
 1. Install the dependencies: